SCIFIHISTORY.NET

 "The Doctor's singing talent is so appreciated by an alien species that he considers resigning his commission and staying on with his millions of adoring fans."

-On this day in 2001, Stargate: SG-1 aired "Exodus."
+On this day in 2001 (in the U.S.), Stargate: SG-1 aired "Exodus."
 Officially, this served as the twenty-second episode in the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "SG-1 delivers their newly confiscated Goa'uld mothership to help the Tok'ra evacuate their planet and deal with their disinformed Goa'uld spy in their midst."

-On this day in 2004, Mutant X aired "Loyalties Divided."
-This served as the fifteenth episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2004 (in the U.S.), Mutant X aired "Divided Loyalties."
+Officially, this served as the fifteenth episode in the program's third (and final) season, and here's the plot summary as provided by IMDB.com:

 "Brennan is forced to return to his criminal past when Mutant X discovers that his old partner is involved in stealing secrets from the Dominion."

-On this day in 2005, Smallville aired "Sacred."
-This served as the fifteenth episode of the program's fourth season, and here's the plot summary from IMDB.com:
+On this day in 2005 (in the U.S.), Smallville aired "Sacred."
+Officially, this served as the fifteenth episode of the program's fourth season, and here's the plot summary from IMDB.com:

 "When Dr. Virgil Swann dies, Clark Kent receives the octagonal metallic disc through mail.
 He goes to the Kawatche caves and after inserting the disc in a stone, he hears Jor-El ordering him to find the three knowledge stones to protect planet Earth against destruction.
 Since the first (retrieved from Lex in Egypt in the season opener) is in Clark's possession, the other two must be found.
 Meanwhile, Lex and Jason are in Shanghai, China trying to locate one of the stones.
 Lionel Luthor gives a copy of the map and an airplane to Lana Lang, and together with Clark, they travel to China and meet Lex and Jason where they get arrested and tortured in a temple by the oppressive authorities for information about the stone's whereabouts.
 When Lana is captured and also tortured, 'Isobel' returns to protect Lana's body and to fight Clark for the stone's procession."

-On this day in 2013, Star Wars: The Clone Wars aired "To Catch A Jedi."
+On this day in 2013 (in the U.S.), Star Wars: The Clone Wars aired "To Catch A Jedi."
 Officially, this served as the nineteenth episode in the program's fifth season, and here's the plot summary as provided by IMDB.com:

 "Ahsoka is on the run and hiding in the criminal underworld of Coruscant.
 She strikes up an unlikely alliance with a former enemy turned bounty hunter."